perjerz/academic-perjerz/content/post/en-what-is-ngmodule/index.md

 export class AppRoutingModule {}
 ```

-**However, we don't need entryComponents anymore in Ivy.
-Check below link**
+## However, we don't need entryComponents anymore in Ivy.
+Check below link

 [refactor(core): deprecate entryComponents #33205](https://github.com/angular/angular/pull/33205)

 The another interesting story is when we declare and export ComponentA, ComponentB, and Component C in ModuleA, then we import ModuleA into AppModule.
-However, we don't use or reference it in templates or controllers.
+However, we don't use ComponentA, ComponentB, ComponentC in templates or controllers.
 The Angular Compiler will not include these components in the bundle.

 For example, we use CustomMatModule that declares and exports MatButton and MatCard.
 Even though we import this CustomMatModule, we don't need to pay bundle size's cost if we don't reference or use them in the template or controllers.

-**However, my best practice is that I do always import what I actually needs.
-It will be difficult to know what dependencies we are using when project is complicated.**
+## However, my best practice is that I do always import what I actually needs.
+It will be difficult to know what dependencies we are using when project is complicated if we import all modules.

 ```typescript
 @NgModule({